Dry Eyes & Dry Eye Syndrome

 Dry eye is most prevalent in people over the age of 60 and is more common in women than in men.
 It can however occur at any age.

 What are the symptoms of Dry Eye?

-There are a wide range of symptoms for dry eye, ranging from slight irritation to severe discomfort.
+There is a wide range of symptoms for dry eye, ranging from slight irritation to severe discomfort.

 Symptoms can include: